 With advances in orthotics, Plantar Fasciitis can be treated with custom insoles (orthotics) designed to suit both your activity and your respective shoes for an activity.
 The wear and tear on your feet vary depending on whether you are golfing or walking in high heels.

+At Parkway Foot & Back Clinic we are able to fit your custom orthotics by an accredited professional.
 Come in and see our Chiropodist Danielle Willis today and see how we can help with Plantar Fasciitis.